-While remaining responsible for any error in this paper, we thank Luc Bauwens, Eric Debodt, Nihat Aktas, Hervé Alexandre, Patrick Roger, Erick Rengifo and participants at the 20th AFFI International Conference (France) and SIFF 2003 seminar (France).
-Work supported in part by the European Communitys Human Potential Programme under contract HPRN-CT-2002-00232, Microstructure of Financial Markets in Europe.
+While remaining responsible for any error in this paper, we thank Luc Bauwens, Winfried Pohlmeier and David Veredas (the editors of the special issue) and two anonymous referees for helpful comments which improved the results in the paper.
+We thank also Eric Debodt, Nihat Aktas, Hervé Alexandre, Patrick Roger and participants at the 20th AFFI International Conference (France) and SIFF 2003 seminar (France).
+This paper presents the results of research supported in part by the European Community Human Potential Programme under contract HPRN-CT-2002-00232, Microstructure of Financial Markets in Europe.